 In RightBerg, the King could weigh C1-C4’s protests (about being “forced” to pay for the wall), against their suspiciously coincidental interest in free-riding.
 But in LeftBerg, nothing is working to improve the biased measurement.

 Nothing I write, above or below, is an endorsement of Monarchy per se.
-Dictatorship is simply an effective contrast to anarchy.
+Dictatorship is just an effective contrast to anarchy, for purposes of comparison.

 The critical issue is the extent to which the process is accurately measuring consent.
 A monarchy will have its own consent-measuring issues: egomania, slick advisors, suppression of dissent, etc. If the King has any superstitious beliefs –about “the Jews”, for example, …or women– these might go uncorrected for generations, disenfranchising the unlucky subset of the population.